Transforma logo

 This subsection describes how safety devices can save firefighters’ lives by sharing their real-time location, fatigue level, health data, and local environmental conditions.
 It also provides examples of firefighter monitoring systems (like Prometeo) which help in determining real-time and long-term health risks by analysing firefighters’ health data.

-It then explains how emergency medical service agencies (like London Ambulance Service in the UK and others) are steadily adopting connected wearable solutions and their benefits (like recording and reviewing the interaction between patients and EMS officers).
+It then explains how emergency medical service agencies (like the Cypress Creek EMS in the US and London Ambulance Service in the UK) are steadily adopting connected wearable solutions and their benefits, like recording and reviewing the interaction between patients and EMS officers to enhance the quality of patient care.

 Privacy invasion and handling costs are barriers to adoption

 This subsection focuses on the issue of privacy concerns associated with the use of bodycams, which have resulted in the formulation of varied regulations.
-For instance, New Mexico (U.S.A) permits the release of recordings unless the footage discloses confidential information about the accused.
+For instance, in terms of storage, New Jersey state requires a bodycam recording to be retained for not less than 180 days from the recording date.

 It then discusses another issue with bodycams - significant monetary resources spent on managing bodycams in the form of maintenance, storage, administrative, replacement, and warranty costs, which have resulted in some bodycam programs being scrapped.
 For instance, in Arlington County, Virginia, the police department cancelled its bodycam plan due to an estimated USD300,000 annual expense.